DASISH/jmd-scripts/README.md

 The current implementation is based on [CKAN](http://ckan.org/), but it could equally be built on top of other Solr based systems.
-Some performance tweaks are used, which will be documented here.
+Some performance tweaks are used, which represented in the scripts.